Singapore 101

 What is it?
 An urban marketplace for homegrown brands that used to be a neighbourhood wet market and food centre.

 Why go?
 No big conglomerates and chain brands here.
-Instead, Margaret Market features passionate local brands alongside old trades from Tanglin Halt (an old estate that is currently being demolished).
+Instead, Margaret Market features passionate local brands alongside old trades from the now-demolished estate of Tanglin Halt.
 The two-storey marketplace has everything from local food and artisanal bakes to medical and fitness services – a unique one-stop-shop for those in the neighbourhood or curious tourists.

 • Things to do